About this Itinerary

 To learn more about regional history, go to the Greene County Historical Museum (open Wednesdays and Saturdays) or to RVP~1875, a historical furniture shop where Master Furniture Maker Robby Pedersen creates furniture with tools and techniques from the 1800s.
 Boating down the Raccoon River is a popular past-time around here and, if interested, the Greene County Chamber and Development can get you set up with a canoe-rental and shuttle service.

 Day 2: Jefferson – Clive (56 miles)

-After a eating a good breakfast and replenishing your water and snack supplies, get back on the Raccoon River Valley Trail to return to Henderson the same way you came yesterday.
-This time, however, stay straight through the T-junction at Henderson for five miles to Yale.
+After a eating a good breakfast and replenishing your water and snack supplies, get back on the Raccoon River Valley Trail to return to Herndon the same way you came yesterday.
+This time, however, stay straight through the T-junction at Herndon for five miles to Yale.
 Panora,the next town on your ride, hosts a historical complex less than a mile off the trail: the Guthrie County Historical Village, which consists of 12 buildings displaying regional life in the early 1900s.
 Also, there is PJ’s Drive-In, alongside the trail on E. Main Street, which serves up ice cream as well as burgers and sandwiches.
 Linden, with trailside facilities, is six miles farther.